A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Conclusion

 \section{Conclusion}

 We propose a new method for evaluating fairness in kidney allocation using Data Envelopment Analysis (DEA), which can be broadly applied to assess fairness in complex healthcare systems.
 Our DEA framework considers multiple fairness criteria—priority, access, and outcome—providing a more comprehensive view of disparities compared to traditional single-metric approaches.
 The analysis shows that White patients tend to have more consistent outcomes, while Asian, Black, and Hispanic groups exhibit wider efficiency distributions.
-The advantage of handling multiple inputs and outputs without predefined weights in DEA allows for an objective assessment of fairness.
-Our approach highlights disparities and offers actionable targets for policymakers to improve fairness.
+The advantage of handling multiple inputs and outputs without predefined weights in DEA is that it allows for an objective assessment of fairness.
+Our approach highlights where disparities emerge across different fairness criteria and offers a diagnostic framework for policymakers to evaluate how candidate policies might improve group-wise efficiency, while also making explicit the data, modeling, and governance infrastructure required for routine deployment.
 The code for reproducing the numerical results is available at \url{https://github.com/amofrad/Kidney-Exchange-DEA}.

-There are several research directions that could build on this DEA-based framework.
-For example, it is of interest to develop dynamic DEA models that could capture changes in fairness over time.
+Several research directions could build on this conditional DEA-based framework.
+For example, dynamic conditional DEA models could capture how fairness evolves as KPD programs and matching algorithms change.
 Beyond healthcare, this approach has potential applications in evaluating fairness in diverse resource allocation contexts where resource scarcity and mutual compatibility constraints are present.
-For instance, in college admissions, the framework could evaluate fairness in student selection processes, considering factors such as academic performance, extracurricular activities, and institutional diversity goals.
+For instance, in college admissions, the framework could evaluate fairness in student selection processes, accounting for factors such as academic performance, extracurricular activities, and institutional diversity goals.
 In job candidate selection, it could evaluate the fairness of hiring practices by simultaneously considering applicant qualifications, company needs, and diversity initiatives.

-\section{Supplement to ``A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs"}
+\begin{funding} This work was partially supported by NIH grant R01DK142026, NIH dkNET AI Pilot Program, a Merck Research Award, and a Hellman Fellowship Award. \end{funding}

+This supplement provides additional methodological details, theoretical guarantees, and empirical validation for the proposed framework.
+We first present the group-conditional uncertainty quantification procedure under Reference Frontier Mapping (Section~S1), then provide detailed proofs of the main theorems (Section~S2), and finally conduct a comprehensive simulation study of our resampling method for conditional Data Envelopment Analysis (DEA) efficiency scores and additional variable-selection analyses (Section~S3).